Promineo-Tech/frontend-technologies/Week5/readme.md

 In the background, requests are made to a web API using JavaScript.
 As developers we can then choose to alter the displayed HTML based on the responses from the web API.

 And the new era in the web was born called <a href="https://en.wikipedia.org/wiki/Web_2.0">Web 2.0</a>.

+<strong>Note:</strong> The term AJAX was coined by <a href="images/ajax.pdf">Jesse James Garrett</a> back in 2005 when he founded the design firm Adaptive Path (aquired by Capital One in 2014).

 Typically, AJAX requests are made to web-based APIs, or application programming interfaces.
 In general, an API is a specification allowing two systems to communicate.